The Most Important Do's and Don'ts of Hubpages

 I am often given compliments on the quality of my writing.
-But many things I learned to do, and not do, on here happened through a long process of trial and error.
-So, without rambling (one of my Don'ts!), here is my list of Dos and Don'ts for writing well on Hubpages (and similar sites)!
+But I didn't learn how to be great over night.
+Many things I learned to do, and not do, happened through a long process of trial and error.
+Without rambling (one of my Don'ts!), here is my list of Dos and Don'ts for writing well on Hubpages, and similar sites.

 Do: Respond to Comments

-One thing people don't tend to focus on when telling newbies how to get started is how to respond to comments in a mature and professional, but relaxed and friendly, manner.
-You want to show optimism, wisdom, integrity, and inner strength when dealing with comments; you do not want to sound like you can't handle criticism.
-And it can be hard to do.
-Personally, I'm sensitive and I want to make the best article I can write every time, and I really stress over each word I put down.
-But even I don't always get it perfectly, and even I sometimes need to listen to my critics and see if they're seeing something valid I need to fix or improve upon.
+I want to make the best article I can write every time, and I really stress over each word.
+But even with that stressing, I don't always get it perfectly, so I sometimes need to listen to my critics, in case they see something I need to fix.
 Not allowing comments makes you seem like you personally feel threatened by the possibility of people disagreeing with your points of view.
-What I recommend is:

 - Try to answer every comment, and thank the person for taking the time to comment.